OfficeDev/Office-Add-in-samples/Samples/excel-shared-runtime-ribbon/README.md

 ## Scenario: A contextual add-in

 This sample demonstrates a fictional scenario where the add-in connects to a backend data service to help the user import and work with Contoso data.
-There is no actual data service and the add-in mocks the data you see.
+To keep things simple, the data is mock data and the sample does not require an actual backend data service.

 The add-in is aware of whether it is connected.
 When connected you will see the task pane update to allow you to import data, and also the ribbon buttons will be enabled to let you insert a table and work with the data.